mspinksosu/NESBot/README.md

 So far, I have successfully made a reprogrammable cartridge using [AT28C256 EEPROMs](http://www.atmel.com/Images/doc0006.pdf) and a hand modified Baseball cartridge.
 They were programmed using a ChipMax Programmer that I'm borrowing.
 Cheaper EEPROM programmers can be sourced from eBay, but your mileage may vary.

 We may end up putting the code on a flash memory chip or a microntroller in the future.
+Regardless of how the code is stored, it still must be presented to the NES like a real EPROM chip.

 ####Hardware Interface
 We plan to use the exapnsion port on the bottom of the NES.
 The overall goal is to place an unmodified NES on a chassis with an expansion port connector, plug in the cartridge and go.